katjad/javascript101-handbook/the_terminal.md

 ![](matrix.jpg)

-Learning to use the terminal will open up doors for you.
-It is important for setting up projects and package management.
+Learning to use the terminal is the first door you must open.
+It is important for setting up projects, package management and will allow you do all sorts of useful things.

 [An Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)